 - Allow the cake to cool completely before removing from the tin and frosting with the coconut frosting below.

-- Beat all ingredients together until thoroughly combined.
+- Beat all ingredients for the frosting together until thoroughly combined.

 - Refrigerate the frosting for five to ten minutes so that it stiffens a bit.